Update: A “final” stay on business tenancy terminations?

 If the landlord enters into discussions with a commercial tenant in relation to the sums owed, could it lose the right to forfeit for non-payment of these sums?

-No - The Act states that the landlord’s conduct during the relevant period (25 March 2020 to 31 March 2021) will not be treated as waiving the right to forfeit for non-payment of rent unless the landlord gives an express wavier of the right to forfeit in writing.
-In effect, the landlord’s right to forfeit for unpaid rent is “frozen” until 1 April 2021.
+No – the Act states that the landlord’s conduct during the relevant period (25 March 2020 to 30 June 2021) will not be treated as waiving the right to forfeit for non-payment of rent unless the landlord gives an express wavier of the right to forfeit in writing.
+In effect, the landlord’s right to forfeit for unpaid rent is “frozen” until 1 July 2021.
 The Act states that the right to forfeit will be preserved for non-payment of rent.

-On 19 June 2020, the Government published a voluntary code of practice for commercial property arrears during COVID-19 with the aim of facilitating discussions between landlords and tenants by “communicating best practice and presenting a unified approach”.
+On 19 June 2020, the Government published a voluntary code of practice for commercial property arrears during COVID-19 with the aim of facilitating discussions between landlords and tenants by “communicating best practice and presenting a unified approach” which remains in force until 24 June 2021.
 For more on the code, please see our insight: Government code published for commercial property arrears during COVID-19.
-If the parties agree a rent concession, whether there will be changes to the landlord’s right to forfeit for non-payment of rent will depend on the precise terms of the rent concession agreement.
+If the parties agree a rent concession, the question of whether there will be changes to the landlord’s right to forfeit for non-payment of rent will depend upon the precise terms of the rent concession agreement.

 What about existing forfeiture proceedings?